Pritam738/backend-coding-challenge-django/app/README.md

     "token": "ccadf65f8a64f2722a1d84581c7e219459856734"
 }
 ```
-Note: this token is used for authorization in bellow apis
+Note: this token is used for authorization in below apis

 ## Create a Note
 To create a new note, make a POST request to the following endpoint: